 The duration, costs and timing of clinical studies and development of our product candidates will depend on a variety of factors including, but not limited to, those described in Part II, Item 1A.
 Risk Factors.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the FDA, the European Medicines Agency, or the EMA, or other regulatory authorities were to require us to conduct clinical studies in addition to or different from those that we currently anticipate, or if we experience delays in any of our clinical studies, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the FDA, the EMA, or other regulatory authorities were to require us to conduct clinical studies in addition to or different from those that we currently anticipate, or if we experience delays in any of our clinical studies, we could be required to expend significant additional financial resources and time on the completion of clinical development.

-From inception through March 31, 2019, we have incurred \$836.1 million in research and development expenses.
-We plan to increase our research and development expenditures for the foreseeable future as we continue the development of vadadustat and any other product candidates.
-Our current and/or planned research and development activities include the following:
+From inception through March 31, 2020, we have incurred \$1,158.0 million in research and development expenses.
+We expect to have significant research and development expenditures for the foreseeable future as we continue the development of vadadustat and any other product candidates.